Storage Quotas & Eviction Policies

 - Assuming

-localStorageprovides persistent storage guarantees across browser restarts.localStorageis highly susceptible to eviction under disk pressure.
+localStorageprovides persistent storage guarantees across browser restarts.localStorageis susceptible to eviction under disk pressure.
 Migrate critical offline state to IndexedDB. - Failing to handle

 QuotaExceededErrorduring bulk IndexedDB writes.
 Always wrap bulk transactions intry/catchblocks and implement atomic rollback or fallback sync mechanisms. - Ignoring